Marginal Tax Rate Definition

 - = $22,493.50

-If John were to receive a bonus of say $15,000 by the end of the tax year his marginal tax would be 24%.
-In this case, he would need to make arrangements for deduction so that his taxable income is reduced and the pre-tax contributions are increased.
+If John were to receive a bonus of $15,000 by the end of the tax year, his marginal tax would be 24%.
+In this case, he would need to make arrangements for a deduction to reduce his taxable income and increase the pre-tax contributions.
 Sounds confusing?

 Example #2

-Marc, an individual aged 28, earns $1,00,000 during the financial year 2018.
+Marc, an individual aged 28, earned $1,00,000 during the financial year 2018.
 Calculate Mark’s Income Tax liability if the following is the given taxation system in the U.S.

-Will Marc be taxed at the highest rate of tax, i.e., 30%?
+Will Marc be taxed at the highest tax rate, i.e., 30%?

 What is Marc’s effective tax rate?